ushaan01/Amazon-Manual-Testing-Project/README.md

 🧾 Tools Used

-Microsoft Excel / Google Sheets – For creating and maintaining test cases.
+Microsoft Excel – For creating and maintaining test cases.

 ✅ Key Highlights